CarlosNZ/fig-tree-evaluator/README.md

   info: { where: "Spain", what: "plain" }
 }

-// These two expressions are equivalent
+// These two expressions are equivalent:
 {
   operator: 'stringSubstitution',
   string: 'The rain in {{where}} falls mainly on the {{what}}',